felixnarzari/nft-authenticated-app/README.md

-> [!Important]
-> This repository is outdated and no longer maintained.
-But we have something better for you!
 >
-> Head over to this new repository: [gated-site-example](https://github.com/thirdweb-example/gated-site-example)
->
-> The idea is that, once you have got the user's wallet on the server-side, the use cases are not limited to just token-balance checking, you can basically do anything you want.
->

-> [!Important]
 > This repository is referencing the `mumbai` chain.
 >
 > `Mumbai` [is deprecated since 08/04/2024](https://blog.thirdweb.com/deprecation-of-mumbai-testnet/), meaning the code in this repository will no longer work out of the box.